yakout/quine-mccluskey/README.md

-# Quine-McCluckey
+# Quine-McCluskey
-Implementing Quine-McCluckey algorithm in java with GUI and web application.
+Implementing Quine-McCluskey algorithm in java with GUI and web application.